hbuchel/heather-buchel.com/content/blog/2023/09/the-js-community-on-twitter-is-dead.md

 You're also missing the point entirely and you're jumping through hoops to ignore the fact that an accessibility advocate nicely brought up feedback in a public forum **where it is entirely appropriate and expected to do so** and a large amount of replies were, at best, incredibly toxic and at worst, espousing nazi rhetoric.

-<blockquote class="bq bq--right"> It's because somebody had the nerve to even bring up accessibility that people got in their feelings.</blockquote>

 If you find yourself thinking "but I rarely see stuff like this, this is a minority and not indicitave of what it's like here" please understand that you are probably in a position to easily keep your head in the sand.

 If you think "But I'm a member of the JS community that is predominantly on Twitter and I'm an accessibility advocate" then why didn't you show up in support of the very normal and reasonable feedback and leave it at that?
 Why didn't you bring up any of the accessibility features you'd have liked to see included?
 None of the feedback regarding accessibility that I saw was mean or attacking anybody.
 It's because somebody had the nerve to even bring up accessibility that people got in their feelings.